There is no place like home for the Seattle Seahawks.

 Any fan who has purchased tickets for this year’s Super Bowl is getting a discount.

-After bottoming out at a daily average price of $2,002 over the weekend, average ticket prices have risen this week with the average price within the last 48 hours peaking slightly to $2,246 (an increase of roughly 10 percent), according to SeatGeek.com.
-The daily average price on Tuesday hit $2,376 before falling back to $2,017 on Wednesday.
+After bottoming out at an daily average price of $2,002 on over the weekend, average ticket prices have slightly rebounded this week, with the average price paid for Super Bowl tickets within the last 48 hours peaking slightly to $2,246 (an increase of roughly 10 percent), according to SeatGeek.com.
+The daily average price on Tuesday hit $2,376 before falling back to an average of $2,017 for tickets purchased on Wednesday.

 "It seems clear that ticket buyers were waiting on the sideline until a reliable weather forecast was released for Super Bowl Sunday," Flaherty said.
 "A forecast of high temps in the 40s and no snow likely is a major driver behind this modest run up in prices and uptick in purchase activity."